kaziiriad/k3s-autoscaler-prototype/README.md

 ### In-Cluster Monitoring Deployment
 The monitoring stack runs inside the Kubernetes cluster for better integration and reliability:

-**Deployment**: Run `./scripts/deploy-monitoring-in-cluster.sh` to deploy all monitoring components.
+**Automatic Deployment**: The monitoring stack is deployed automatically when you run `docker-compose up`.
+A `monitoring-deployer` service waits for the k3s cluster to be ready, then applies all monitoring manifests.

 **Components Deployed In-Cluster**:
 - **Prometheus**: Runs on the master node with persistent storage